ZongSingHuang/Metaheuristic-benchmark/README.md

 A Numerical Evaluation of Several Stochastic Algorithms on Selected Continuous Global Optimization Test Problems

+Some New Test Functions for Global Optimization and Performance of Repulsive Particle Swarm Method

 01_Adaptive Particle Swarm Optimization

 02_A novel bee swarm optimization algorithm for numerical function optimization